Skip to main content

 });

-Praman is now compiled and shipped with TypeScript 6.0.2.
+Praman is now compiled and shipped with TypeScript 6.0.2, with full backward compatibility for TypeScript 5.x.
 Every exported type, generic, and conditional type has been audited against TS 6 semantics.
 The CI matrix runs a TS compatibility job that builds the package against both TS 5.9 and TS 6.0.

 If you are still on TypeScript 5.x, nothing changes.
 If you have migrated to TS 6.0, all Praman APIs now give you accurate inference, narrowing, and editor completions under the stricter TS 6 rules.